-I have utilized many methods, such as echo reading with me, poetry pieces, 6 minute solution, task cards, and reader’s theater.
-That’s why I was super excited when I discovered that Deb Hanson, from Crafting Connections created partner plays.
+I have utilized many methods, such as echo reading with me, poetry pieces, 6-minute solution, task cards, and reader’s theater.
+That’s why I was super excited when I discovered that Deb Hanson from Crafting Connections created partner plays.
 I have followed Deb for years now and have always loved her craftivities.
 They are always engaging and my students benefited from them.
 That’s when I thought I would give these partner plays a try.
-She actually has a free Partner Play that you can download to give it a try!
+She actually has a free Partner Play that you can download to try!
 Click here to check it out!

 1.)
 It’s engaging.
 The students love the stories and have learned quite a bit just from reading them.
 Deb offers partner plays in both science and social studies.
 She also has plays tailored to reading concepts such as figurative language and reading strategies.

 2.)
 It’s short and sweet.
 I love that her partner plays aren’t very long.
 This makes it great for those quick moments before my workshop!